Permafrost/Tundra/README.md

 #### Inputs:

-* `$directory` is a relative or absolute path, or file: [URI], in which files will be deleted to reduce the total size of the directory to the required size.
+* `$directory` is a relative or absolute path, or `file:` [URI], in which files will be deleted to reduce the total size of the directory to the required size.
-* `$size?` is the required size in bytes of the given directory.
+* `$size.required` is the required size in bytes of the given directory.
   If the directory's size is less that this size, no files will be deleted.
 If the directory's size is greater than this size, files will be progressively deleted in order of least recently modified until the directory size is equal to or less than the required size.
+* `$filter.inclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to include files with matching names for deletion.
+* `$filter.exclusions` is an optional list of regular expression patterns, wildcard file glob patterns, or literals used to exclude files with matching names from deletion.
+* `$filter.type` is an optional choice if either 'regular expression', 'wildcard', or 'literal', which determines the type of filter patterns provided.
+Defaults to 'regular expression'.
-* `$recurse?` is an optional boolean flag which when `true` will include all child directories in the squeezing process.
+* `$recurse?` is an optional boolean flag which when true will include all child directories in the squeezing process.
 Defaults to `false`.

+#### Outputs:

+* `$size.squeezed` is the resulting size in bytes of the directory after it has been squeezed.

 ---